KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 -  set *IN* clause as *"Profile attribute Filter Type"* during model's creation
 -  set profile attribute values respecting this format *'value1','value2',...,'valueN'* or *{,{value1,value2,...,valueN}}*.

-In this way, profile attribute value will be treated as a list of values and filter will be applied with this criteria.
+In this way, the profile attribute value will be treated as a list of values and a filter will be applied with this criteria.

 Pivot Registry instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Registry instance allows to develop also a pivot table.
-See the last figure (above) to have an idea while the syntax example is given in the next code:
+The syntax below shows a *Registry* instance used to develop a pivot table.

 .. code-block:: xml
     :linenos: